Step 3: Application

-In order to start the semester abroad, the students have to apply for a place at a partner university.
-There are several application procedures, depending on whether a study place at the foreign university of your choice via IS:link or the Erasmus + program is individually more suitable.
-With the first application process, students apply to IS:link.
-If you apply via Erasmus, this must then be done via the International Office.
-Another application process is the direct application to the respective university (step 4).
+In order to start the semester abroad, students have to apply for a study place at a partner university.
+There are several application procedures, depending on whether a study place at the foreign university of choice via IS:link or the Erasmus+ program is individually more suitable.
+With the first application procedure, students apply at IS:link for a study place at the desired university.
+If the application is made via Erasmus, it must then be submitted via the International Office.
+A further application procedure is the direct application to the respective university (step 4).

 Regardless of whether the study place is ultimately obtained through IS:link or Erasmus abroad, it is necessary that all students apply to IS:link.

-Due to limited study place allotments, it is mandatory to indicate six desired universities in the application!
-Due to the different nomination deadlines of the foreign universities to be considered, the students are bound by the IS:link application deadline.
+Due to limited study place quotas, it is mandatory to indicate six desired universities in the application!
+Due to the different nomination deadlines of the foreign universities to be considered, students are bound to the IS:link application deadline.

 The application process for the remaining Erasmus places and IS:link places will be reopened at a later date.
 Information will follow at a later date.

-The application can only be considered if it includes all the necessary documents.
+The application can only be considered if it includes all required documents.

-For the application via IS:link the following documents are required, which must be submitted by email to IS:link:
+The application via IS:link requires the following documents, which are mandatory to be submitted to IS:link via Clustdoc:

-The IS:link network has various contingents of study places available from various cooperation partners.
-It is therefore possible that the number of interested parties is greater than the number of places available at the university of your choice.
-A selection process was therefore introduced that takes into account both academic performance and individual motivation.
-The allocation of places at the partner universities is based, on the one hand, on the performance of the students and, on the other hand, on the letter of motivation, in which the personal backgrounds and motivations are evident.
-In contrast to the “first come first served” principle, this procedure offers students the same chance of getting a place at the university of their choice abroad by the application deadline.
+The IS:link network has different study place allotments available at different cooperation partners.
+It is therefore possible that the number of interested students is larger than the number of available study places at the university of choice.
+For this reason, a selection procedure has been introduced that takes both academic performance and individual motivation into account.
+Thus, the allocation of places at the cooperating universities is based on the following criteria: the student's academic performance in the Master's program in Business Information Systems, the number of semesters studied, and the personal background and motivation outlined in the letter of motivation.
+In contrast to the "first come, first served" principle, this procedure offers students an equal chance of obtaining a place at their university of choice abroad by the application deadline.

-As soon as the application documents have been received, IS:link will review them and discuss which study place option is individually suitable.
-The students are then either released for application via Erasmus or (for a study place via IS:link) the o.g.
-Selection process for the allocation of IS:link study places opened.
+As soon as the application documents have been received, they are reviewed by IS:link and consultation is held as to which study place option is individually suitable.
+Thereupon, the students are either released for application via Erasmus or (in case of a study place via IS:link) the above mentioned selection procedure for the allocation of IS:link study places is opened.

-Then the study places will be allocated by IS:link.
-Students who are assigned a place at a partner university by IS:link are obliged to officially accept or reject this place by email.
-The nomination of the students at the partner university takes place only after the official acceptance of the study place.
+Subsequently, the study place allocation is carried out by IS:link.
+Students who are assigned a study place at a cooperating university by IS:link are obliged to officially accept or reject this study place by mail.
+Only after the official acceptance of the study place the nomination of the student at the partner university takes place.

-Once the nomination has been completed, the respective partner university will contact the students to inform them about the next steps.
+Once the nomination is complete, the respective partner university will contact the student to inform them of the next steps.